jieqianzhang/D3-study-group/session1/README.md

 The power of D3 is in something called the data joins.
 Data-joins may seem counter intuitive to beginners.
 The process is:

-* Store some data as an array in a variable
+* Store some data as an array in a variable/import data from an external data file
 * Call the selectAll() function in D3 of a nonexistent element
 * Add the data using the data() function
 * Call the enter() function which will then run any subsequent code over-and-over again, based on elements in the data.